realA10001986/SID/README.md

 If you want to have your SID to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the TCD's hostname - usually 'timecircuits' - or IP address here.
 Hostname is preferred because it makes the setup independent of the network environment.

-##### &#9193; Adapt pattern to TCD-provided speed
+##### &#9193; Adapt patterns 0-3 to TCD-provided speed

-If this option is checked and your TCD is equipped with a GPS sensor or a rotary encoder, or a [Futaba Remote](https://remote.out-a-ti.me) is present, the SID will adapt its display pattern to current speed as transmitted by the TCD.
+If this option is checked and your TCD is equipped with a GPS receiver or a rotary encoder, or a [Futaba Remote](https://remote.out-a-ti.me) is present, the SID will adapt its [idle patterns](#basic-operation) 0 through 3 to current speed as transmitted by the TCD.

 ##### &#9193; Follow TCD night-mode